isomerpages/govtech-stp/_hong-kong/00c-atb-faq.md

 #### (B) Non-Designated Flights

-For those travelling from Hong Kong SAR to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
+For those travelling from Hong Kong to Singapore on a non-designated flight, they will be required to serve a 7-day SHN at their own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.

-There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong SAR for those travelling on non-designated flights.
+There is no travel history requirement and no need to undergo a pre-departure COVID-19 PCR test in Hong Kong for those travelling on non-designated flights.

 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website  [here](/health)

-#### 15. What happens if Singapore Citizens / Permanent Residents / Long-Term Pass holders are unable to get a flight ticket on a flight designated by the Singapore Government and HKSAR Government to travel to Singapore?
+#### 15. What happens if Singapore Citizens / Permanent Residents / Long-Term Pass holders are unable to get a flight ticket on a flight designated by the Singapore Government and Hong Kong Government to travel to Singapore?

 If you are unable to get a flight ticket on a designated flight, you may still take a non-designated flight to travel to Singapore.
 However, you will be required to serve a 7-day SHN at your own accommodation upon entry into Singapore and undergo a COVID-19 PCR test during the SHN period.
 For more information on the prevailing SHN and COVID-19 test requirements upon entry into Singapore, please refer to ICA’s website [here](/health).